makersacademy/rps-challenge/README.md

 I would like to be able to play rock/paper/scissors
 ```

-Hints on functionality
+My app has the following functionality to fulfil these user stories

-- the marketeer should be able to enter their name before the game
+- the marketeer can enter their name before the game
-- the marketeer will be presented the choices (rock, paper and scissors)
+- the marketeer is presented the choices (rock, paper and scissors)
 - the marketeer can choose one option
 - the game will choose a random option
 - a winner will be declared

-As usual please start by

-* Forking this repo
-* TEST driving development of your app
+- the game keeps track of the number of rounds played and win/lose/draw of both players

 ## Bonus level 1: Multiplayer

 Change the game so that two marketeers can play against each other ( _yes there are two of them_ ).

-## Bonus level 2: Rock, Paper, Scissors, Spock, Lizard

-Use the _special_ rules ( _you can find them here http://en.wikipedia.org/wiki/Rock-paper-scissors-lizard-Spock_ )

 ## Basic Rules